Epilepsy and pregnancy

 Women with epilepsy can have safe, healthy pregnancies and healthy babies.
 However, proper planning and care is essential.
 The goal of planning is to minimize the risk of congenital malformations and neurodevelopmental disorders for the fetus while maintaining the mother's seizure control.

+Generally speaking, there are three main concerns for pregnancy in women with epilepsy.
+The first is the effect that the pregnancy will have on their seizure control.
+Additionally, their seizures may affect the pregnancy, and their anti-seizure medications may affect fetal development.

 Preventing pregnancy

 To reduce the risk of birth defects caused by anti-seizure medications (ASMs) and to preserve the mother's health, unplanned pregnancies should be prevented.

 ASMs and contraceptive options

 For women taking hormonal contraceptives, the use of enzyme-inducing ASMs is associated with an elevated risk of unplanned pregnancies.
+Some anti-seizure medications, particularly lamotrigine, valproic acid, and oxcarbazepine, are less effective in people who are taking hormonal contraceptives.